parth-p5/WeatherApp/README.md

 * Install expo package
   * Add version in **App.json** file.
   * Run **expo build:android** command
-  * It will take some minutes and give one link where you can download apk file.
+  * It will take some minutes and give one link, where you can download apk file.